Sharath424/Spring-Boot-2.7.8/README.md

 Setter-based DI is accomplished by the container calling setter methods on your beans after invoking a no-argument constructor or no-argument static factory method to instantiate your bean.

-We can inject the dependency by setter method also.
+We can inject the dependency by the setter method also.
 The <property> subelement of <bean> is used for setter injection.
 Here we are going to inject

 * primitive and String-based values